gelatodigital/smartwallet/examples/react-vite/README.md

 ## Environment Variables

 - `VITE_DYNAMIC_ENVIRONMENT_ID`: Your Dynamic environment ID (required)
-- `VITE_SPONSOR_API_KEY`: Your Gelato sponsor API key (required)
+- `VITE_GELATO_API_KEY`: Your Gelato API key (required)

 ## Troubleshooting

-If you see an error message saying "Dynamic environment ID is not set" or "Sponsor API key is not set", make sure you have created a `.env` file with the correct environment variables.
+If you see an error message saying "Dynamic environment ID is not set" or "Gelato API key is not set", make sure you have created a `.env` file with the correct environment variables.